PAPERS, PRE-PRINTS, REVIEWS

 Immunity 2002 Jan;16(1):99-109 PDF Abstract on Medline Bin Gao lab

 Calreticulin is a multi-talented protein, involved in calcium homeostasis, gene regulation, and folding of secretory proteins.
-Here
+Here we

 Processing and presentation of glycoproteins in the MHC class I and II antigen presentation pathways.